Design and Analysis of Experiments

 - practical and ethical issues arising in the conduct of experiments.

-The presenter is Associate Professor Graham Hepworth, Consultant for the Statistical Consulting Centre and Senior Lecturer in the Department of Mathematics & Statistics.
-Graham has had extensive experience over two decades in design and analysis of experiments, in fields such as forestry, horticultural science, animal studies, medicine and the social sciences.
+The presenter is Associate Professor Graham Hepworth, Consultant for the Statistical Consulting Centre in the School of Mathematics & Statistics.
+Graham has had extensive experience over three decades in design and analysis of experiments, in fields such as forestry, horticultural science, animal studies, medicine (randomised controlled trials), industry and the social sciences.

-All participants have access to a PC.
-The statistical package Minitab (release 16 for Windows) will be used in the course.
+This online course runs over six mornings on alternate days.
+Each day will commence at 9:00 a.m. and finish at 12.30 p.m.
+The sessions will mix lecture presentations with practical exercises.
+The statistical package Minitab will be used in the course.
 However, the course will not be package-centred, and no prior experience with Minitab is necessary.

 Who should take this course?

-The course is suitable for researchers involved in the design and analysis of research on the effectiveness of interventions or treatments.
-Applications include randomised trials in medicine or the social sciences, designed experiments in the biological sciences, studies of processes in engineering, as well as many other possibilities in other disciplines.
+The course is suitable for anyone involved in the design and analysis of research experiments.
+Applications include randomised trials in medicine or the social sciences, designed experiments in the biological sciences, studies of processes in engineering, as well as many possibilities in other disciplines.

 Participants should have some understanding of statistics at an introductory level.
-For example, participants should know about hypothesis tests and confidence intervals, and, preferably, analysis of variance.
-The course "Statistics for Research Workers" would be suitable preparation.
+For example, it would help to know something about hypothesis tests and confidence intervals, and, preferably, analysis of variance.
+The course "Statistics for Research Workers" conducted by the Statistical Consulting Centre would be ideal preparation.

-The University of Melbourne graduate researcher student $880
+The University of Melbourne, graduate researcher student $440

 $30 Cancellation fee applies

-The fee includes a comprehensive set of notes, and morning and afternoon tea.
-Lunches are not provide.
+The fee includes a comprehensive set of notes.